-4.3.2 SPACECRAFT IDENTIFIER
+4.3.3 SPACECRAFT IDENTIFIER

-The Spacecraft Identifier (SCID) is used to identify the spacecraft associated with the space link, but it must always be modified by the TFVN.
-In other words, there are a set of SCIDs for spacecraft that use the TC-SDLP and TM-SDLP and another set for spacecraft that use the AOS-SDLP.
-How the SCIDs should be assigned to spacecraft is specified in reference [17].
+The Spacecraft Identifier (SCID) is used to identify the spacecraft associated with the space link, but it must always be modified by the TFVN in order to identify the spacecraft uniquely.
+In other words, there is a set of SCIDs (each of which consists of 10 bits) for spacecraft that use the TC-SDLP and TM-SDLP (for which the value of TFVN is 1) and another set of SCIDs (each of which consists of 8 bits) for spacecraft that use the AOS-SDLP (for which the value of TFVN is 2).